milicagareski/product_form_adonis.js/README.md

 ### 2. Run the command npm install

+### 2. In file .env write your username and password for the database

 ### 3. Run the command adonis serve --dev for starting the server

 This is the fullstack boilerplate for AdonisJs, it comes pre-configured with.